Drumian

+GSSP

 The GSSP is defined in the Drumian section (39.5117°N 112.9915°W) in the Drum Mountains, Millard County, Utah, United States.
 The stage was also named after the Drum Mountains.
 The section is an outcrop of the Wheeler Formation, a succession of calcareous shales.
 The precise base of the Drumian is a laminated limestone 62 m above the base of the Wheeler Formation.

+Major events

+The Cambrian Drumian carbon isotope excursion (DICE) event is associated with the beginning of this age.
+The cause of this event was the shallowing of anoxic deep waters simultaneously with their transgression.
+DICE hampered the recovery of reef ecosystems already affected by the early–middle Cambrian mass extinctions.
+In the middle–late Drumian, there was a radiation interval, before the next extinction event.

+Paleontology

+Numerous sponges, palaeoscolecids and euarthropods (including radiodonts) are known from the Drumian deposits.